NicholasBHubbard/Yabsm/README.md

 It is unlikely that you do not already have these installed.

 * Configuration
-  Yabsm is configured through the //etc/yabsm.conf// file.
-By default yabsm only installs the /etc/yabsm.conf.example/ file so you may want to run ~cp /etc/yabsm.conf.example /etc/yabsm.conf~ and then create your config using the example.
+  Yabsm is configured through the =/etc/yabsm.conf= file.
+By default yabsm only installs the =/etc/yabsm.conf.example= file so you may want to run =cp /etc/yabsm.conf.example /etc/yabsm.conf= and then create your config based off an example.

   Effort has been put in to ensure that erroneous configs are rejected with meaningful error messages.
 To check that your config is valid run